mesqueeb/react-page-transition/README.md

 export default App
 ```

 Wrap your routes inside the `PageTransition` component and pass one of the preset names to the `preset` prop.
-[View the presets](./react-page-transition/src/presets.ts) for the full list of presets.
+[View the presets ↗︎](./react-page-transition/src/presets.ts) for the full list of presets.

 You will also need to pass the current `location.path` to the `transitionKey` prop, this is so that the internal `TransitionGroup` can track which components are entering and exiting.